Subscribe & Save 25% on Supplements! Subscribe & Save 25% on Supplements! SHOP NOW

 #2.
 Dumbbells Build More Stability

 Yes, they’re harder to control than a barbell or machine handle, but that’s kind of the point.
-Your arms may shake a bit when you’re doing a dumbbell bench press or flye for the first time, or the first time in a long time, but that’s because your muscle are learning to stabilize your shoulder joints while they’re producing force.
+Your arms may shake a bit when you’re doing a dumbbell bench press or flye for the first time, or the first time in a long time, but that’s because your muscles are learning to stabilize your shoulder joints while they’re producing force.
 This is helpful for making you functionally stronger in the long run, so your muscles can produce force under various conditions—not just when the object they’re pushing against is perfectly balanced or moving in a straight line.

 #3.
 Dumbbells Place Less Stress on Your Joints.